zhangdaoliang/Landviewer/README.md

 ### Create and activate Python environment
 It is recommended to use a Python version  `3.9`.
 We recommend using Anaconda, and then you can create a new environment.
 ```
-conda create -n Falcon python=3.9
+conda create -n Landviewer python=3.9
-conda activate Falcon
+conda activate Landviewer
 ```

 ### Install PyTorch
-We developed Falcon in a CUDA 11.8 environment.
+We developed Landviewer in a CUDA 11.8 environment.
 ```
 pip install torch==2.1.0+cu118 --extra-index-url https://download.pytorch.org/whl/cu118
 ```